Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Fixation on non-amenable graphs

-We will show that, if $G$ is such that the random walk has a positive speed, then condition (\ref{eq:deductionconstraintQ}) cannot be satisfied when $\mu < \frac{\lambda}{1+\lambda}$ and ARW is active, obtaining a contradiction and concluding that ARW fixates when $\mu < \frac{\lambda}{1+\lambda}$.
-Thus, first note that,
+\begin{proof}[\textbf{Proof of Theorem \ref{theo: non amenable}}] We will show that, if $G$ is such that the random walk has a positive speed, then condition (\ref{eq:constraintQ}) cannot be satisfied for an infinite increasing sequence $\{L_n\}_{n \in \mathbb{N}}$ when $\mu < \frac{\lambda}{1+\lambda}$ and ARW is active, obtaining a contradiction and concluding that ARW fixates when $\mu < \frac{\lambda}{1+\lambda}$.